Homestay Q & A

 - Are there any host families living near from the school？

-- Though our school is located in the central area of Tokyo, most host families live in the suburban area of Tokyo.
-And taking 90-120 minutes to go to school or work is quite normal for the people living in suburban area of Tokyo.
+- Though our school is located in the central areas of Tokyo, most host families live in the suburban area of Tokyo.
+And taking 90-120 minutes to go to school or work is quite normal for the people living in suburban areas of Tokyo.

 - How much is the fare from a host family's house to the school？

 - It depends on the location of the host family's house.
 As for a one-way ticket, it usually costs about \500 to \700.
 If you buy a monthly pass, it usually costs \15,000 to \20,000 per month.

 - Is there a bed in the bedroom？

 - Usually, there is a bed in western style room.
 In a Japanese style room, usually you sleep on a "FUTON"(a Japanese mattress) spread on the "Tatami".
 However, there will be a bed even in a Japanese style room.